Synodontis contractus: Appearance

 Synodontis contractus grows to a length of 9.7 cm TL.

 Its body is rounded, modified torpedo-shaped and appears contracted relative to its height.
 Head is stocky, but streamlined and features a hardened head cap that attaches at the humeral process just behind the gills.
 Fins are moderately long relative to body length.
 The first ray of the dorsal and pectoral fins is a stiffened and serrated spine capable of inflicting wounds.
 Caudal fin is forked.
 Its ventrally located mouth is wide and has a plate of fused, cone-shaped teeth in the upper jaw used for rasping.
 The teeth in the lower jaw are moveable.
-Two pair of long, stiff barbles extend from either side of the mouth and may have additional branches or nodes.
+Two pair of long, stiff barbels extend from either side of the mouth and may have additional branches or nodes.
 The colour pattern is very similar to the Synodontis nigriventris.
 The main differences being that this species has a bigger head, broader mouth and far larger eyes.

 Synodontis contractus is one of those catfish which can produce squeaking sounds by brushing the base of their pectoral spine against their pectoral girdle.